memicemir/TSE/README.md

 Time-Series cultivar coefficient Estimator for DSSAT models.

-Latest version: "TSE_v2.2.7z", with correpsonding user guidelines: "TSE_v2 - User guidelines (This user guidlines will be updated to TSE_v2.2 soon!)".
+Latest version: "TSE_v2.2.7z", with correpsonding user guidelines: "TSE_v2.2 - User guidelines".

 ------------------------------------------------------------------------------------------------------------
 1. The "TSE_v2.2.7z" file has to be unzipped (with 7-zip).